Alert

 • will be less than nine months, approve the extension.
 Call the worker and employer to notify them of the approval and transfer the claim to the case assistant.

-• the total TOJ length will be nine months or longer, document the basis for the extension and send it to the manager for Industry & Accounts or the manager for Millard Health & Re-employment Service for approval.
+• the total TaP/TOJ/WA length will be longer than nine months, document the basis for the extension and send it to the Customer Service manager for approval.

 If the extension is approved, request an extension of the TPD or TEL payment, if required, for the remainder of the work placement extension.
 Transfer the claim to the case assistant to monitor until the end of the extension.